Auto Coverage For College Student

 CAR INSURANCE AT COLLEGE

-Some agents assume that college-age children are still covered under the parents’ car insurance because automobile insurance policies generally contain a ‘resident-relative’ provision.
+Some agents assume that college-age children are still covered under the parents’ car insurance if the policy contain a ‘resident-relative’ provision.
 This generally provides that a college student may temporarily live-elsewhere while their ‘permanent residence’ is with their parents.

 KNOW HOW YOUR COLLEGE STUDENT IS LISTED ON YOUR POLICY